kingborehaha/DS-Gadget/README.md

 **[InfernoPlus](https://github.com/infernoplus/)** Author of Dark Souls Remastest, also answers my dumb questions :fatcat:
 **[Stagmattica](https://github.com/Stagmattica)** Helped me get started with DS Gadget

 # Change Log

 ###  Prerelease 0.14.4)
-**Update to Resources/Systems/Bonfires.txt, Resources/Equipment/Rings/Rings.txt, Resources/Equipment/Items/Spells.txt, Resources\Equipment\Items\UsableItems.txt, and Resources/Equipment/Weapons/Shields.txt**
+**Update to Resources/Systems/Bonfires.txt, Resources/Equipment/Rings/Rings.txt, Resources/Equipment/Items/Spells.txt, Resources/Equipment/Items/UsableItems.txt, /Equipment/Weapons/SpellTools.txt and Resources/Equipment/Weapons/Shields.txt**
 * Max checkbox now gives max upgrade and max item quantity

 * Quick Select Bonfire checkbox now gives vanilla gadget functionality of changing your bonfire when you select it from the dropdown.
 (Does not work when searching or using the arrow keys).

 * Can now spawn items with enter when Infusion

+* Config now updates with player and gives unknown if game gives you a bad config value (Please report this value and how it occured if you do see an unknown!)

 * Bonfires.txt updated so that Ash Lake Entrance and Ash Lake Dragon are no longer swapped

-* Spells.txt and Rings.txt updated to reflect vanilla item names in parenthesis
+* Spells.txt, Spelltools.txt, UseableItems.txt and Rings.txt updated to reflect vanilla item names in parenthesis

 * Shields.txt Fixed Bonewheel Spiked and Pierce Shield having incorrect infusion paths.

-* UseableItems.txt Changed White Sign Soapstone to Blue Sign Soapstone (White Sign Soapstone)

 ###  Prerelease 0.14.3)
 **Spells.txt and Rings.txt updated**